thomasloven/homeassistant-2020-presentation/readme.md

 ## The presentation

-I'll put a link here as soon as it's available on youtube.
+I'll put a link here as soon as it's available on YouTube.

 The presentation slides are in the pdf in this repository.

 ## The automated dollhouse
-The doll house was borrowed from my kids.
+The dollhouse was borrowed from my kids.
 It had two 3d-printed lamps, a magnetic door sensor and an LDR light detector.
 All connected to a single NodeMCU running ESP-home which made it a breeze to build and integrate in my demo Home Assistant instance running in a docker container.

 Here's a video of my technology test run: https://www.youtube.com/watch?v=r4bDM6cE1ik